ruth411/AgentAtlas/README.md

       "command": "/absolute/path/to/ayiru",
       "args": ["mcp"],
       "env": {
-        "AYIRU_DATABASE_URL": "sqlite:////absolute/path/to/ayiru.db"
+        "AYIRU_DATABASE_URL": "sqlite:////absolute/path/to/ayiru_v0.2_bulk.db"
       }
     }
   }
 }
 ```

 Run `which ayiru` inside the activated venv to get the absolute path.
-Restart Claude Desktop and the 6 Ayiru tools appear in the tool list.
-Ask Claude `"Is it safe to run gh repo delete?"` and the verdict comes back inline with cited evidence.
+Restart Claude Desktop and the Ayiru tools appear in the tool list.

 **Cursor / other MCP clients** — the config shape is the same; consult the client's docs for where to register MCP servers.

 ### Design notes

 - Server is hand-rolled (no `mcp` SDK dependency).
 The codebase is sync-throughout; the SDK is async.
-Stage 7d already implemented the inverse (an MCP *client*) so the protocol is well-understood.
 - Every tool's `inputSchema` declares `additionalProperties: false` so client typos surface as clean rejections instead of silently dropping fields.
-- Tool execution failures surface as MCP `isError: True` content blocks (per the MCP spec).
+- Tool execution failures surface as MCP `isError: True` content blocks.
 Protocol-level failures (parse error, unknown method, unknown tool) surface as JSON-RPC `error` responses.
 The two paths are kept distinct so clients can write defensive code that treats them differently.
 - The server returns both a `content[]` text block (for older clients that string-parse) AND a `structuredContent` object (for newer clients that natively understand structured tool results).

+## Growing the Catalog

+Adding a new tool follows a five-step pattern that's repeatable in ~30 minutes per tool:

+1. **Add the tool to the trust contract** (`contracts/tool_trust_sources.v1.json`) — declare official hosts.
+2. **Build a URL list** in `tools/v0.2_seed_<tool>.json` covering CLI commands, config, and any topic-specific pages.
+3. **Patch `contracts/docs_ingestion_sources.v1.json`** with the URLs + subjects (a small script does both mirrors at once).
+4. **Crawl**: `ayiru ingest --tool-list tools/v0.2_seed_<tool>.json --source docs --resume`.
+5. **Synthesize errors + recipes** via a `tools/scripts/seed_<tool>_errors_recipes.py` (typically 30 errors + 35 recipes per tool, hand-written from real-world experience).

+After each tool: probe with ~45 representative questions, check `tests` + `ruff`, commit.
+See `tools/scripts/seed_*_errors_recipes.py` for the pattern in practice across 21 tools.

 ## Submitting claims and ingesting docs